canoe-drew/stairwell-website/content/howto.md

 ## Making it multilingual

-The easiest way to do this is to prepare a page will all of the information (including the tags described below), then make a copy under a new name.
+The easiest way to do this is to prepare a page with all of the information (including the tags described below), then make a copy under a new name.
 Choose the new name according to the same rules.

 If you used `index.md` in English, perhaps use `accueil.md` in French. (`index.md` is the default page loaded in a directory if no other page is specified.)